masneyb/weather-station/README.md

 ## High level overview

-- For the wind vane, wind speed and rain gauge, the pi-yadl program is ran as a daemon continuously in the background so that it can monitor the rain gauge and anemometer.
+- For the wind vane, wind speed and rain gauge, the pi-yadl program is ran as a daemon in the background so that it can monitor the rain gauge and anemometer.
 The values from these three sensors are written out to a RRD database and JSON file every 30 seconds.
-- The data from the other sensors are polled every 5 minutes via a systemd timer.
-The readings are also written out to a RRD database and JSON file.
+- The data from the other sensors are polled every 5 minutes via a systemd timer and written to various RRD databases and JSON files.
 - The RRD databases are used to show the historical readings and are recreated at the beginning of each hour.
-- The index.html uses Javascript to download the various JSON files to provide a dashboard showing the current weather readings.
+- The web page uses Javascript to download the various JSON files to provide a dashboard showing the current weather readings.
+The web page checks for updated JSON files on the server every 10 seconds.
 - The Apache webserver runs on the server and it only needs to serve out static files.